dh-tech/awesome-digital-humanities/README.md

 * [Digital Textuality Resource Pages](http://digitaltextuality.pbworks.com/w/page/68178062/Digital%20Textuality%20Resource%20Pages) - Inspired by Alan Liu's ToyChest, Kimberly Knight and her students at U. Texas (Dallas) keep in this repository a list of tools for text production, visualization, still image work, sound work, and video and animation; includes some student reviews of tools.

 * [Duke University's DH Tools catalog](https://digitalhumanities.duke.edu/tools) - This list includes tools that Duke supports and tools that have been used by Duke digital projects.
 Some of the tools are made specifically for DH and others that can be re-purposed quite effectively for Humanities research.

+* [Carolina Digital Humanities Initiative Tools Page](http://digitalhumanities.unc.edu/resources/tools/) - It provides a range of platforms, plug-ins, readings, and other items that might be of use for DH researchers.